 The Activity issued a public call for tender and selected an appropriate testing laboratory.
 MSAs were responsible for submitting products to the testing laboratory.
-Owing the large number of samples and the importance of following a tight plan for the testing activities, it was decided to use two laboratories following a tender procedure.
+Owing the large number of samples and the importance of following a tight plan for the testing activities, it was decided to use two laboratories.
 One was in charge of testing blenders and mixers, and the other toasters.